-The Code sets out the standards of conduct to be adopted by all Dechra businesses worldwide.
+The Code of Business Conduct sets out the standards of conduct to be adopted by all Dechra businesses worldwide.
 In a number of areas the standards in the Code are supported by more detailed Group or local policies and procedures.
-All employees, temporary staff, contractors and other persons acting on behalf of Dechra must comply with the Code of Conduct.
+All employees, temporary staff, contractors and other persons acting on behalf of Dechra must comply with the Code of Business Conduct.